wavemaker/docs/learn/on-premise/upgrade/docker-upgrade.md

     bash wme-installer.sh --upgrade-instances
 ```

-- Go to Launchpad and see Instance Status.
-You can start working on Studio once the Instance Status gets started.
+- Go to Launchpad and see Instance status.
+You can start working on Studio once the Instance status has started.